Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

         name: "user-code-example"
 ```

-**This means system and user code are not actually completely separated!**
+**This means system and user deployments are not actually completely separated!**

-This implies that, if I want to add a __new__ user code repository, I not only need to:
+This implies that, if I want to add a __new__ user code repository, not only do I need to:

 1. add the user code repo to the user code's `values.yaml` (via that same PR);
 1. do a helm-upgrade of the corresponding `dagster/dagster-user-deployments` chart;